rstudio/sol-eng-demo-server/README.md

 ### Local development

-Before triggering a new Jenkins build, you should verify that you are able to build and test the images locally.
+Before triggering a new Jenkins build, verify that you can build and test the images locally.
 This repository uses [justfile](https://github.com/casey/just) to run common commands.

 Build the image locally: